-Penn State Altoona’s Pechter Business Plan competition yields two first place teams
+Penn State Altoona’s Pechter Business Plan announces winners

-ALTOONA – Five students earned cash awards as winners of Penn State Altoona’s Pechter Business Plan Competition, held Friday, April 26, 2013, during the Gown Meets Town Student Showcase event at the Devorris Downtown Center in Altoona.
+Penn State Altoona students earned cash awards as winners of Penn State Altoona’s Pechter Business Plan Competition, held Friday, May 2, 2014, during the Gown Meets Town Student Showcase event at the Devorris Downtown Center in Altoona.

-The competition consisted of a four-phase process for students to take ideas from concept through a feasibility study/market analysis to a full business plan.
-The students worked on their plans in the business incubator at the Sheetz Center for Entrepreneurial Excellence, creating detailed descriptions of their business concepts, potential market, and likely competitors.
-Local business leaders Steve Sheetz, Colleen Devorris, Al Masood and Ryan Sheetz judged the competition, basing their evaluations on the feasibility of the proposed businesses, the business overviews, and presentations.
-Pechter and Steve Sheetz presented the awards to the students following the competition.
+The competition, established by Penn State Altoona benefactor Shirley Pechter, consists of a four-phase process for students to take ideas from concept through a feasibility study/market analysis to a full business plan.
+The students work on their plans in the business incubator at the Sheetz Center for Entrepreneurial Excellence, creating detailed descriptions of their business concepts, potential market, and likely competitors.
+Local business leaders judged the competition, basing their evaluations on the feasibility of the proposed businesses, the business overviews, and presentations.

 The Pechter Business Plan Competition provides a process for students to turn great ideas into great businesses.
 Competitions encourage students to form interdisciplinary teams, to take ideas from the concept phase, through a feasibility study/market analysis to a full business plan, and to build a new venture.
 These competitions are designed for students across all programs at Penn State Altoona, and welcome the participation of students not enrolled in the entrepreneurial or business curriculum.
 Student teams receive extensive feedback and receive written comments from judges.

 Phase 1: Pitch It